Getting started

 Models list

 The models list shows all your forecast models.
-Each card displays the model name, description, start year/age, projection years, portfolio count, one-off events, override count and created/updated dates.
+Each card displays the model name, description, start year/age, projection years, portfolio count, one-off events, adjustment count and created/updated dates.

 Use the Create New Forecast Model card to add a model.
 Click any existing model to open its Overview tab.
 Use the storage toggle at the top to switch between local storage and cloud (sign-in required for cloud).